mat-s/100-days-of-code/r1-log.md

 ### Day 37: November 27, 2019
 **Today's Progress**: I continued with "React - The Complete Guide" and started with the burger project

+### Day 38: December 6, 2019
+**Today's Progress**: I continued with "React - The Complete Guide" and started to built the modal for the order summary